jaq-lagnirac/pickler-dev-truman/loan_receipts/USERMANUAL.md

 oriented towards use-cases in Pickler Memorial Library and Truman's campus as a whole.

-Patron ID numbers for Truman are associated with nine-digit Banner ID numbers, with the values obtained from the card swipes being `[BANNER ID] + [NUMBER OF CARDS ISSUED]`.
+Patron ID numbers for Truman are associated with 9-digit Banner ID numbers, with the values obtained from the card swipes being `[BANNER ID] + [NUMBER OF CARDS ISSUED]`.
 In other words, if Patron Number `123456789` has had an ID card issued to them `three` times, a possible number extracted from their card would be the 11-digit number `12345678903`.
-Therefore, the program only takes the first nine digits as an input, stripping any trailing digits that go beyond nine.

-Changes may be made in the future allowing the Patron ID length to be changed by the end user, but currently as of right now this feature has not been implemented.
+The program will accept the `9`-digit Banner ID, the `11`-digit full card ID, and the `14`-digit Community Borrower ID.
+The program should accept any barcode in the system, however the tool remains untested beyond the scope of the ID numbers listed above.

 ## Credits and Closing